-Google Classroom isn’t just for use with public school.
-Us homeschoolers can use it to for teaching our kids.
+Google Classroom isn’t just for use with public schools.
+We homeschoolers can use it as well for teaching our kids.
 It is really easy to use once you get the hang of it.
 I’m going to walk you through just how easy it is to set up Google Classroom for homeschoolers.

 This post contains affiliate links, see my disclosure policy for more information.

 The very first thing you need to do is go to Google Classroom.
 Now you need to create your first class.
 All you need to fill out is the class name, the rest you can leave blank.

 After you have completed your class information it is time to create your first classwork and assignment.
 Click your class, then at the top, click on Classwork.
 Now you can create your first assignment, quiz, question, or material.